evanfrawley/idyll-lang.github.io/docs/configuration-and-styles.md

 # Configuration and Styles

-## Command Line Options
+## Command line options

 The `idyll` command line tool accepts the following options

+* `--components` the path to your custom components.
+By default this points to `components/`.
 * `--css` the path to your CSS file.
 You can use this to override Idyll's default styles, e.g. `$ idyll index.idl --css my-custom-styles.css`.
-* `--components` the path to your custom components.
-By default this points to `components/`.
 * `--datasets` the path to the folder containing your datasets.
 By default this points to `data/`.
+* `--inputString` a string of Idyll markup.
+Use this flag to compile a string instead of a file.
 * `--layout` the name of the layout to use.
 By default this is `blog`.
 More on layouts below.
+* `--no-minify` turn code minification off when building for production.
+* `--no-ssr` turn server-side rendering off when building for production.
+* `--output` the location to place built files in
 * `--theme` the name of the theme to use.
 By default this is `idyll`.
 More on themes below.
-* `--output` the location to place built files in
-* `--build` the build flag tells Idyll to output the compiled JavaScript instead of running a server and opening your page in a web browser.
+* `--template` a custom HTML template to use
+* `--watch` the watch flag tells Idyll if it should watch files for changes, or just run once and exit.

 If you are using Idyll via the project generator, open `package.json` to change these options.

-## Themes and Page Layout
+## Themes and page layout

 Idyll exposes two options to help you style your project, `layout` and `theme`. `layout` deals with CSS styles related to how your content is layed out on the page: width, columns, etc. The `theme` option allows you to choose diffent stylesheets to change the style of the content itself (text color, font, and so on).